sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_4_data_queries.md

 ### Overview

 Data queries allow **retrieving statistical data**.
-Entire datasets can be retrieved or individual observations, or anything in between, using filters on dimensions, including time, attributes and/or measures.
+Entire datasets can be retrieved or individual observations, or anything in between, using filters on dimensions (including time), attributes and/or measures.
 All data matching a query can be retrieved or only the data that has changed since the last time the same query was performed.
 Using the _withHistory_ parameter, it is also possible to retrieve previous versions of the data.
 Last but not least, the data retrieved can be packaged in different ways (as time series, cross-sections or as a table), in a variety of formats (JSON, XML, CSV, etc.).

 ### Syntax